 This presents us with a couple of small soloing challenges which will be discussed in later lessons, but for now the minor ii V i chord progression we will study in this lesson is this:

-Minor ii V I Progression – Exercises
+Minor ii V I Progression – Chord Exercises

-The soloing challenges over the minor ii V i progression that I have mentioned, all revolve around the fact that the final Dm7 chord does not come from the same ‘parent’ D Harmonic Minor scale that the ii and V chords derived from.
-(If you remember, we were expecting a mMaj7 chord).
+The soloing challenges over the minor ii V i progression that I have mentioned, all revolve around the fact that the final Dm7 chord does not come from the same ‘parent’ D harmonic minor scale that the ii and V chords derived from (If you remember, we were expecting a mMaj7 chord).

 This means that we may have to adjust our thinking slightly when we are soloing over the Dm7 chord.